hughdavenport/wedding.davenport.net.nz/README.md

 ### RSVP options

 Please send us the enclosed RSVP form via post, or email us at [hugh.adelle.wedding@gmail.com](mailto:hugh.adelle.wedding@gmail.com) whether you can attend or not, and any dietry requirements you might have.
-We would also love if you told us a song that you would dance to if we promised to play it :).
+We would also love if you told us a song that you would dance to if we promised to play it.

 ### Location